-Select the adjustment value, and then press the finer button to confirm the selection.
+Select the adjustment value, and then press the button to confirm the selection.

-The smaller the value, the lighter the dark portions of the image become, but bright areas may appear discolored.
+The larger the value, the lighter the dark portions of the image become, but bright areas may appear discolored.
 The upper part of the gamma adjustment graph becomes rounded.

-When a large value is entered, bright parts of the image become dark.
+The smaller the value, the darker the bright portions of the image become.
 The lower part of the gamma adjustment graph becomes rounded.